wkj689/PandaTrack/README.md

 ## PandaTrack Video Naming Format Instructions

-To ensure correct parsing of video recording time information, all input videos must follow a standardized naming convention.

----

-## PandaTrack Video Naming Format Instructions

 To ensure that the system can correctly parse the recording date and start time of each video, all input videos must follow a standardized naming convention.

 ---
-## 1. File Naming Format
+### 1. File Naming Format
 YYYYMMDD_startHour_endHour.mp4
 ---
-## 2. Format Description
+### 2. Format Description
-YYYYMMDD: Indicates the recording date of the video
+- YYYYMMDD: Indicates the recording date of the video
 Example: 20250803 represents August 03, 2025
-startHour: Indicates the starting hour of video recording (two-digit format)
+- startHour: Indicates the starting hour of video recording (two-digit format)
 Example: 09, 12, 15, 23
-endHour: Indicates the ending hour of video recording (two-digit format)
+- endHour: Indicates the ending hour of video recording (two-digit format)
 Example: 12, 15, 18, 24
-File extension: Recommended format is .mp4
+- File extension: Recommended format is .mp4

-## 3. Examples
+### 3. Examples
-20250803_12_15.mp4
+- 20250803_12_15.mp4
-20250616_09_12.mp4
+- 20250616_09_12.mp4
-20250803_15_18.mp4
+- 20250803_15_18.mp4